StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 The following prerequisites are required to install the Kubernetes StackPack and deploy the StackState Agent and Cluster Agent:

 * A Kubernetes Cluster must be up and running.
-* A user with permissions to create privileged pods and to create `ClusterRoles` and `ClusterRoleBindings`:
+* A recent version of Helm 3.
-    - `ClusterRole` and `ClusterRoleBinding` are needed such that the StackState Agents are granted permissions to access the Kubernetes API.
+* A user with permissions to create privileged pods, ClusterRoles and ClusterRoleBindings:
-    - The StackState Agent gathers information on network connections and host information, which both require it to run in a privileged pod.
+    - ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.
-* A recent version of Helm 3
+    - StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.

 ### Install